evgeni-g-georgiev/evgeni-g-georgiev.github.io/index.md

         <p class="lede">
         My current focus is on AI that reaches the places it is most needed.
-        That has meant sound anomaly fault detection for machines running on a chip with only 256KB of memory, generative models reconstructing past climate, and most recently writing on whether the EU AI Act’s rules for marking AI-edited images can be made precise enough to enforce.
+        That has meant sound anomaly fault detection for machines running on a chip with only 256KB of memory, generative models for climate modelling, and most recently writing on whether the EU AI Act’s rules for marking AI-edited images can be made precise enough to enforce.
       </p>